The city of masterless men will take a master

 Program Guide for The Fall of the City

-Re-Imagined Radio pays tribute to The Columbia Workshop, perhaps the most important American anthology radio program, and its mission to explore and present new forms of radio storytelling.
-The Willamette Radio Workshop performs Archibald MacLeish's "The Fall of the City" which follows the collapse of a city under an unnamed dictator and the ambiguous relationship humans have with freedom.
-The Voices perform samples from Jack J. Ward's "Great Day for a War" which concerns a scheme by a broadcasting company to increase its viewers during ratings week.
-Ward’s radio drama is unpublished, unperformed until now, and we thank him for permission to use the portions that we did.
-We hope our tribute will bring further praise to both these remarkable works of radio storytelling.
+Re-Imagined Radio pays tribute to The Columbia Workshop and its mission to explore and present new forms of radio storytelling.
+The Willamette Radio Workshop performs Archibald MacLeish's "The Fall of the City" which follows the ambiguous relationship humans have with freedom.
+Samples from Jack J. Ward's "Great Day for a War," a scheme by a broadcasting company to increase its viewers during ratings week, provides contemporary context.
+The Voices perform.

 "The Fall of the City" performed by members of The Willamette Radio Workshop